apehex/tokun/articles/unicode.md

 For example, the Gemma2-27B architecture could be tweaked like this:

 - the embed dimension `E` is kept at 4608
-- the token dimension `T` is set to 64 (bytes, which amount to 16 Unicode characters)
+- the token dimension `T` is set to 32 (bytes, which amount to 8 Unicode characters)
-- the byte dimension `C` is then 4608 / 64 = 72
+- the byte dimension `C` is then 4608 / 32 = 144
-- the context dimension `S` and all other values remain the same

-Then an input tensor with a batch dimension `B` of 128 and sequence dimension of 16384 (4096 characters) would be:
+With this setup, an input tensor with a batch dimension `B` of 128 and sequence dimension of 16384 (4096 characters) would be:

 - first reshaped as `(B, S / T, T) = (128, 256, 64)`
 - and exit the composite embedding layer as a tensor of shape `(B, S / T, T * C) = (128, 256, 4608)`

-The LLM would process the input as a sequence of 256 embeddings, each representing 16 characters.
+The LLM would process the input as a sequence of 256 embeddings, each representing 8 characters.
-And each of these embeddings is actually made from the concatenation of 64 byte embeddings.
+And each of these embeddings is formed by concatenating 32 byte embeddings.

 This layer can then be trained and the embeddings for each byte can be adjusted by the model.
 It allows the model to set an independent meaning to each byte, contrary to the two schemes in the sections above.

-Now the LLM knows the composition of each token.
+Finally the LLM is aware of the composition of each token through its embedding.
 It can natively perform calculations, create and understand neologisms, etc.

 ## Binary Predictions

 Since the format of the inputs changed, the targets should have a matching representation.

-Let's get back to the current models (2024) and suppose GPT-4o processed the following sentence:
+Let's get back to the current models (as of 2024) and suppose GPT-4o processed the following sentence:

 ```
 This paper was based mainly on the attention mechanism developed by Bahdanau et al. in 2014.[11]